nirmeir/TelloAI-V.0.1/README.md

 - The camera parameters are approximated for a 720p resolution video.
 - The ArUco marker side length is assumed to be 0.05 meters (5 cm).

-## Performance Monitoring

-The script includes timing measurements to ensure real-time performance.
-Processing time for each frame is printed to the console.

 ## Contact